anywhichway/chocolate-mango/docs/vector-storage.md

 ChocolateMango provides vector storage capabilities for similarity search and content retrieval.
 This document details the vector storage features and their usage.

+The embeddings technology is based on phonetic encoding, allowing for similarity calculations across many languages.
+It is also designed to be smaller and more efficient than traditional word embeddings in oder to be used in a browser environment.
+See the [Hangul Phonetic Embeddings for Efficient Language Model Retrieval](./paper.md).

 ## Enabling Vector Storage

 Enable vector storage when initializing ChocolateMango: